 A garden can be a wonderful place for children.
-Gardens provide opportunities for play, learning, and for having fun.
+Gardens provide opportunities for playing, learning, and having fun.

-As our society becomes more urbanized and less connected with nature, gardens provide chances for children to learn about nature, growing food, and the importance of the natural world.
+As our society becomes more urbanized and less connected with nature, gardens provide chances for children to learn about nature, how to grow food, and the importance of the natural world.
 Gardening with children can take place at home, at school, and/or at after-school programs.

 Some Basic Tips for Gardeners Working with Kids:

 - A picture is worth a thousand words.
 Never tell kids something you could show them.